Places To Visit In Rajasthan

 Bikaner

 Known for producing the best riding camels in the world, Bikaner, in the desert state of Rajasthan, is also known as the ‘Camel Country’.
 The Ship of the Desert is an indivisible part of life here.
 Be it pulling heavy carts to transport grains and goods or working on wells, camels are the prime helpers.
-The city is adorned with gigantic and spectacular forts and palaces that tell the world about the opulence of its rulers.
-Such strong are these forts that even after so many years of their construction, they stood tall unspoiled, and withstood the passage of time.
-Apart from the historical vestiges, the city is the center of attraction for food lovers due
+The city boasts grand forts and palaces that showcase its royal legacy, standing tall and untouched by time.
+It also draws food lovers with its delicious snacks.

-Till the 15th Century, Bikaner was publicly known as “Jangladesh.”At that time, the region was possessed by Jat communities namely Sihag, Dhaka, Punia, Godara, Saran, Beniwal, Johiya, and Kaswan.
-In the year 1488, Rajput prince Rao Bika, a Rathore Rajput, and an elder son of Rao Jodha, king of Marwar, left his durbar in annoyance after hearing a remark from his father.
+People publicly knew Bikaner as “Jangladesh” until the 15th century.
+During that time, Jat communities such as the Sihag, Dhaka, Punia, Godara, Saran, Beniwal, Johiya, and Kaswan held possession of the region.
+In the year 1488, Rajput prince Rao Bika, a Rathore Rajput and the elder son of Rao Jodha, king of Marwar, left his durbar in annoyance after hearing a remark from his father.
 Bikaji then started traveling and came upon the wilderness called Jangladesh.
 And that’s where he decided to set up his kingdom and transformed it into an impressive city called Bikaner.
 In 1545, Sher Shah Suri started ruling Bikaner.

 Pushkar

 Pushkar is one of the most ancient cities in India.
-Located in Rajasthan’s Ajmer district in midst of the Aravali range, Pushkar is often called tirtha-raj, which literally means the king of pilgrim sites.
-It is also among the five pilgrim sites or Dhams for people following Hinduism.
-There are several temples in Pushkar and the most famous temple is the Brahma temple, which is one of the few temples dedicated to Brahma in the world.
+Located in Rajasthan’s Ajmer district amid the Aravali range, Pushkar is often called tirtha-raj, which means the king of pilgrim sites.
+It is also among the five pilgrim sites, or Dhams, for people following Hinduism.
+There are several temples in Pushkar, and the most famous temple is the Brahma temple, which is one of the few temples dedicated to Brahma in the world.
 Pushkar is also famous for the Pushkar Lake, which has 52 ghats.
 Pilgrims from across the country visit the lake to take a dip in its holy water.

 Among the sightseeing places in Pushkar, it would be great to watch the lake illuminated by the evening aarti lamps.
 The Brahma Temple is enchanting with its evening puja chantings bells and lamplight Aradhana.